ursus164/SimpleJavaMicroservices/README.md

 6. Notification will be prepared with student data, and then sent to RabbitMQ.

-7. Reciever will collect all notifications from RabbitMQ que and show them in console
+7. Reciever will collect all notifications from RabbitMQ queue and show them in console

 8. Once it has been done - you can add students to database, and check notifications being sent and recieved as I mentioned above.